RistoBIn/international-website/src/pages/index.md

   - description: Billion USD required yearly to sustain the ocean
     heading: '21'
 centeredSection:
-  heading: 'The Oceans Affect Us All, But Entering The Deep Is Not For Everyone'
+  heading: 'The Oceans Affect Us All, but Entering the Deep Is Not for Everyone'
   bgimage: /img/subsea-plant.jpg
   button:
     path: /solutions/